 What happens on the Student Apprenticeship Programme?

 We are looking not only for riding ability, but for riders to become ‘ambassadors’ for the South African Lipizzaners.
-Students will generally receive between one and two lunge lessons per week, and a group lesson once a week.
+Students will generally receive between one and two lunge lessons per week, and one or two group lesson per week.
 All this is flexible and may depend on a number of factors under the direction of the Team Managers.

 During the ten month period, a number of tests and tasks will need to be completed.
 These tasks will range from exams on protocol, correct tacking up, how to lunge etc, to working in the ticket office, visiting the stud farm, and communicating positively with the general public at performances.
-Students will receive weekly lectures from the Director of Training and will be examined on lecture content.
-Students will also be expected to complete assigned projects every month and report on this project to the team in the monthly meetings.
+Students will receive daily lectures from the riders and will be examined on lecture content.
+Students will also be expected to complete various assigned projects

 Students are exposed to all aspects of training the Lipizzaners from young stallions just under saddle, to the more experienced stallions working on more advanced movements, as well as the ‘Airs above the Ground’.
 Students should become familiar with the history of the Lipizzaners, and with all the routines and choreography in the regular Sunday performance.

 ‘You get out of this as much as you are willing to put in.
 We expect candidates to be proactive, enthusiastic, ask questions and have a passion for learning.
 Whilst respecting each individual in the team, we expect excellent teamwork and communication between team members at all levels.
 In everything we do, the welfare of the horse is paramount.’

 At the end of the course, students will be assessed on their riding ability and will also be required to complete a written exam covering all aspects of the South African Lipizzaners.

 What time of year do you take students to join the Programme?